Munce History, Family Crest & Coats of Arms

 Munce is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England of 1066.
 The Munce family lived in Sussex.
 The name, however, is a reference to the family's place of residence prior to the Norman Conquest of England in 1066, Monceaux, Normandy.

 Early Origins of the Munce family

-Another 267 words (19 lines of text) covering the years 1377, 1291, 1296, 1395 and 1686 are included under the topic Early Munce History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Munce research.
+Another 134 words (10 lines of text) covering the years 1377, 1291, 1296, 1395 and 1686 are included under the topic Early Munce History in all our PDF Extended History products and printed products wherever possible.